Mobuos/godot-android-haptics/README.md

   <img src="https://github.com/user-attachments/assets/c8882560-6939-4f73-a0bd-38e5de9000bf" />
 </p>

-A plugin to add support to [clear](https://developer.android.com/develop/ui/views/haptics/haptics-principles#clear_haptics) and [rich](https://developer.android.com/develop/ui/views/haptics/haptics-principles#rich_haptics) haptics, as opposed to the default [buzzy](https://developer.android.com/develop/ui/views/haptics/haptics-principles#buzzy_haptics) haptics that [Godot offers](https://docs.godotengine.org/en/stable/classes/class_input.html#class-input-method-vibrate-handheld) by default.
+A plugin to add support to [clear](https://developer.android.com/develop/ui/views/haptics/haptics-principles#clear_haptics) and [rich](https://developer.android.com/develop/ui/views/haptics/haptics-principles#rich_haptics) haptics, as opposed to the default [buzzy](https://developer.android.com/develop/ui/views/haptics/haptics-principles#buzzy_haptics) haptics that [Godot offers](https://docs.godotengine.org/en/stable/classes/class_input.html#class-input-method-vibrate-handheld).

 ## Installation
 Grab the zipped `addons.zip` from releases, and unzip its contents into the root folder of your project.
 After that you should be able to enable the plugin in Project -> Project Settings -> Plugins.
 Also make sure the "Vibrate" permission is allowed in Project -> Export / Android window.